Saimonokuma/Chaos-SymbioseOS/README.md

 Welcome to **Project Symbiose**.
 This repository contains the source code, kernel drivers, and automation playbooks required to transmigrate the original `chaos-1.5.iso` (developed by Ian Latter, c.
 2004) into a modern, Ring-0 parasitic execution environment on Windows 10 (Atlas OS).

 The ultimate output of this repository is a single **`.apbx` (AME Wizard Playbook)** file.
-When executed via TrustedInstaller, it bypasses the Windows Host, sequesters physical RAM into a "Dark Layer", and hot-boots the Chaos Linux Kernel natively without a reboot.
+When executed via TrustedInstaller, it bypasses the Windows Host, sequesters physical RAM into a "Dark Layer", and host-both the Chaos Linux Kernel and Windows OS natively without a reboot in a Dual OS Parasitic Interface Guided by Owner + LLM.

 ---